Road Network Guided Fine-Grained Urban Traffic Flow Inference: Experiments

 \subsubsection{Evaluation Metrics}

 In this work, we evaluate the performance of different methods using Root Mean Square Error (RMSE), Mean Absolute Error (MAE), and Mean Absolute Percentage Error (MAPE), which are defined as follows:

 where $n$ is the total number of samples, $\hat{Y_{i}} $, and $Y_{i}$ denote the $i$-th estimated flow map and the corresponding ground-truth map, respectively.
 Notice that our MAPE is different from the position-wise MAPE adopted in \cite{liang2019urbanfm}, which is sensitive and unstable for those regions with low flow volume.
 To eliminate this issue, we use citywide MAPE, where the sum of flow errors of all regions is divided by the sum of the ground-truth flow of all regions.
-Under this circumstance, we reimplement all compared methods on the TaxiBJ-P1 \cite{liang2019urbanfm} dataset, instead of directly quoting their original results.